qgwang-hust/qgwang-hust.github.io/_pages/about.md

 Research Projects
 ======
 * An HLS-based Framework for Accelerating Data Intensive Applications on FPGAs
-* Efficient Graph Processing Framework on HLS-based FPGAs
+* An Efficient Graph Processing Framework on HLS-based FPGAs
 * Hash Joins on Coupled CPU-FPGA Architecture
 * Breadth-first Search (BFS) on Coupled CPU-FPGA Architecture

 Publications